NGonline/Notes/Java.md

 Object mystery = in.readObject();
 System.out.println(mystery.getClass());
 ```
+- The deserialization process only continues in object hierarchy till the class is `Serializable`.
+Values of the instance variables inherited from super class will be initialized by calling constructor of non-`Serializable` super class during deserialization process.
+If the field in the invoked constructor is not serialized, an exception will be thrown.
+From Java docs:
+> To allow subtypes of non-serializable classes to be serialized, the subtype may assume responsibility for saving and restoring the state of the supertype's public, protected, and (if accessible) package fields.
+The subtype may assume this responsibility only if the class it extends has an accessible no-arg constructor to initialize the class's state.
+It is an error to declare a class Serializable if this is not the case.
+The error will be detected at runtime.
+> During deserialization, the fields of non-serializable classes will be initialized using the public or protected no-arg constructor of the class.
+A no-arg constructor must be accessible to the subclass that is serializable.
+The fields of serializable subclasses will be restored from the stream.
+- If the super class is `Serializable` and you don't want the current one to be `Serializable`, you need to implement `writeObject(ObjectOutputStream)` and `readObject(ObjectInputStream)` and throw `NotSerializableExcepion` in them.
+- The `readObjectNoData()` method is responsible for initializing the state of the object for its particular class in the event that the serialization stream does not list the given class as a superclass of the object being deserialized

 ### Controlling Serialization
 - You can control the process of serialization by implementing the `Externalizable` interface.
 It extends the `Serializable` interface and adds two methods, `writeExternal()` and `readExternal()`.
 They are automatically called during serialization and deserialization.